Michael Riedel b. 1972

 Since joining David Zwirner in 2004, Riedel has had four solo exhibitions at the gallery in New York: Neo (2005), Filmed Film (2008), The quick brown fox jumps over the lazy dog (2011), and PowerPoint (2013).
 His first solo presentation at the gallery's space in London was on view April 5 to May 31, 2014.

 In 2013, Riedel was invited by the Palais de Tokyo in Paris to create a series of three site-specific installations in the museum's event space.
 His first presentation in the space was shown July 2013 to April 2014.
 Titled Jacques comité [Giacometti], the artist covered the walls and floor with 4073 "o's" extracted from the transcript of a recording made during the deinstallation of a Giacometti exhibition at the Hamburger Kunsthalle.
-Currently on view is Riedel's second installation, Dual air [Dürer], which repurposes materials from a recent Albrecht Dürer show at the Städel Museum, Frankfurt (April 2014 – January 2015).
+Recently on view was Riedel's second installation, Dual air [Dürer], which repurposed materials from a recent Albrecht Dürer show at the Städel Museum, Frankfurt (April 2014 – January 2015).
 Currently on view through May 2015 is the final installation of the series, EFFJ KNOOS [JEFF KOONS.
 The artist reuses and reactivates a piece of display furniture originally intended for selling exhibition merchandise, such as posters, tote bags, and catalogues, from the 2012 Jeff Koons show at Liebieghaus Skulpturensammlung in Frankfurt.